 Q: When should I start taking calcium?

 Although post-menopausal women have the highest risk for osteoporosis, getting enough calcium is recommended for everyone.
 The higher bone density you have when you begin menopause, the less risk you have of developing osteoporosis.
 So while your risk for osteoporosis may not be high right now, it is certainly not too soon to start building strong bones.

 Q: How much calcium is too much?

 There is no consensus on how much calcium is too much.
 However, some recent studies suggest that the current standard (1000mg or 1200mg for women over 50 and men over 70) may even be a little too high.
 Consider how much calcium you are getting from your diet and avoid exceeding the recommended dose to stay on the safe side.
-Remember there is no benefit to getting more calcium than the body can absorb and it could actually be harmful for the kidneys and heart.
+Remember there is no benefit to getting more calcium than the body can absorb and it could actually be harmful to the kidneys and heart.

 Q: How do I figure out how much calcium I need?

-The National Osteoporosis Foundation offers a Calcium Calculator to enter age, gender and diet.
+The National Osteoporosis Foundation offers a Calcium Calculator to enter age, gender, and diet.
 When in doubt, talk with your doctor.